Jim Holperin

 James C. Holperin (born December 18, 1950) is a retired American politician from Vilas County, Wisconsin.
-He served in the Wisconsin State Senate (2009–2012) and State Assembly (1983–1994), representing northern Wisconsin.
-He also served as secretary of the Wisconsin Department of Tourism from during the first term of Governor Jim Doyle.
-He is the only state legislator in history to face recall twice, surviving both.
+He represented northern Wisconsin for 16 years in the Wisconsin Legislature, serving 4 years in the Wisconsin Senate (2009–2012) and 12 years in the State Assembly (1983–1995).
+He also served as secretary of the Wisconsin Department of Tourism during the first term of Governor Jim Doyle, from 2003 to 2007.
+He is the only state legislator in history to face two recall elections (1990 and 2011), surviving both.

 Early life and education

 Holperin was born in Eagle River, Wisconsin, on December 18, 1950.
-In 1969, he graduated from Eagle River High School.
+In 1969, he graduated from Eagle River High School (now known as Northland Pines High School).
 In 1973, he earned a B.S. from the University of Wisconsin-Whitewater.

 Career

 He served for nine years (1994-2003) as the director of Trees For Tomorrow, a natural resources specialty school focused primarily on conservation education for young people.

 Assembly

 In 1982, he successfully ran for the 46th District seat in the Wisconsin State Assembly representing Oneida and Vilas Counties.
 He served on the budget committee and the Joint Committee on Finance.
 After redistricting based on the 1980 Census, Holperin's district was re-designated as the 34th.
 In 1990, Holperin faced a recall effort due to his support for Native American treaty rights.
 At the center of the dispute was the controversy over the treaties between the federal government and the Chippewa tribe, in which the tribe ceded vast lands in northern Wisconsin in exchange for spearfishing, hunting, and timber harvesting rights.
 Holperin won the recall election handily, winning 61% of the vote.
 He retired in 1994.
 He was succeeded by Republican Joe Handrick.